What Does the CBC Blood Test Indicate About Cancer?

 Solid tumors: Cancers other than blood limit CBC, such as the stomach or colon.
 These bring other complications, such as anemia.

-CBC vs. Other Blood Tests for Cancer
+Other Types of Blood Tests for Cancer

 A CBC is only one part of the picture.
 Doctors may order additional blood tests for cancer to get a clearer understanding.